joh33-wmko/wmko-kpub/README.md

 kpub-delete 2015ApJ...800...46B
 ```

-Search ADS interactively for new Kepler-related articles and try to add them:
+Search ADS by pubdate month interactively for new articles and try to add them:
 ```
 kpub-update 2015-07
 ```